jorge-fernandez-salas-ntuDzybCpH0-unsplash

 2. French

-Number of native speakers: 39% of population
+Number of native speakers: 39% of the population

-Number of second-language speakers: 49% of population
+Number of second-language speakers: 49% of the population

 The Brussels-Capital Region and the City of Brussels are Dutch-French bilingual.

-In the southern part of Belgium (also known as Wallonia), French is natively spoken by approximately 39% of the population.
+In the southern part of Belgium (known as Wallonia), French is natively spoken by about 39% of the population.
+This isn’t surprising, given the political and military history.

 Only 35 years before Belgian independence, France had annexed much of modern-day Belgium under Napoleonic rule.
+At the time of the Belgian Revolution, French was deemed the language of the court and well-educated elite.

 For French speakers traveling to Bruxelles (Brussels), French is the predominant language in this very international city, with about 80% of its population speaking it.